-Now, we’re so excited to announce that our grand opening will take place on Saturday, February 4th, 2017!
-We’re so grateful for the support of the community and everyone who has donated funds, tools, and time to help get us to this point!
+Finally, our grand opening took place on Saturday February 4th, 2017, and we’ve been operating ever since.
+We currently have over 200 members and an inventory of over 1000 tools!
+We’re so grateful for the support of the community and everyone who has donated funds, tools, and time to help get us to this point.

 The Victoria Tool Library empowers the community by providing access to tools and the skills needed to use them safely and confidently.

 To be a welcoming community hub within the sharing economy, fostering creativity and accessibility.